thevalakut/primers/blue_scapeshift/BTL.md

 # Bring to Light Scapeshift Primer

-Bring to Light is a 4-colour combo-control deck centered around the ability to tutor up the best card for the moment with Bring to Light.
+Bring to Light is a 4-colour combo-control deck centered around the ability to tutor up the best card for the moment with [Bring to Light](https://scryfall.com/search?q=Bring%20to%20Light).
 It is a deck full of interaction that you can tailor for the particular matchup and metagame.
-You specifically want to be able to get Scapeshift to have a combo kill which you can use as early as turn 4.
+You specifically want to be able to get [Scapeshift](https://scryfall.com/search?q=Scapeshift) to have a combo kill with [Valakut, the Molten Pinnacle](https://scryfall.com/search?q=Valakut,%20the%20Molten%20Pinnacle), which you can use as early as turn 4.
 This commits you to running 4 colours.
 Blue and Green are required by Bring to Light and Red is implied by the number of mountains required for the Scapeshift kill.

 ## Variants

 There are three principle variants.
 Two decks where Blue/Green are the primary colours and one which is base Black/Green/Red and Blue is the splash.

-The base-Blue decks are centered around counter spells, particularly Cryptic Command and Remand.
+The base-Blue decks are centered around counter spells, particularly [Cryptic Command](https://scryfall.com/search?q=Cryptic%20Command) and [Remand](https://scryfall.com/search?q=Remand).
 The splash colours enable Bring to Light with four colours and control cards, usually removal.

 The base-Black deck is centered around discard and board control rather than counter spells.